Scaling of highly excited Schr\"odinger-Poisson eigenstates and universality of their rotation curves: Introduction

-Current dark matter distributions are generally considered to have reached a stationary state.
-Consequently, they are typically modeled using the Schr\"odinger-Poisson stationary states (see \citep{Ruffini1969,Sin1994}) -- solutions to system \eqref{eq:SP} of the form $(e^{i\varepsilon t}f(x),\phi(x))$.
-The state-of-the-art primarily focuses on radially symmetric stationary states, which comprise an infinite, discrete family $\{\varepsilon_n,\,f_n(r),\,\phi_n(r)\}_{n=0}^\infty$, with positive eigenvalues $\varepsilon_n >0$, real eigenfunctions $f_n(r)$ and excitation index $n \in \mathbb{N}$ (see \citep{Lions1980}).
-As suggested by \citet{Sin1994}, and as shown in Figure \ref{fig:section}, the $n$-th excited stationary state represents dark matter distributions as $n+1$ concentric shells, separated by voids and exhibiting decreasing density outwards.
+Despite the wide popularity of the Schr\"odinger-Poisson system, the understanding of its mathematical structure remains incomplete.
+In this work we focus on radially symmetric stationary states, which are solutions to system \eqref{eq:SP} of the form $(e^{i\varepsilon t}f(r),\phi(r))$.
+From \citet{Lieb1977} and \citet{Lions1980}, they are known to comprise an infinite, discrete family $\{\varepsilon_n,\,f_n(r),\,\phi_n(r)\}_{n=0}^\infty$, with positive eigenvalues $\varepsilon_n >0$, real eigenfunctions $f_n(r)$ and excitation index $n \in \mathbb{N}$.
+Currently, no analytic expressions exist for these eigenstates, which are therefore mainly known through numerical computations \citep{Sin1994,Bernstein1998} and asymptotic estimates \citep{Roque2023}.
+As shown in Figure \ref{fig:section}, the $n$-th excited stationary state represents matter distributions as $n+1$ concentric shells, separated by voids and exhibiting decreasing density outwards.
 A rigorous characterization of this structure and its dependence on the excitation index $n$ remains incomplete, which this paper aims to address.

-Given a predicted dark matter distribution $f_n^2(r)$ , one can calculate the tangential velocity of a test object in circular orbit at radius $r$ from the distribution's center.
-This calculation assumes the velocity is determined by the gravitational force exerted by matter within a sphere of radius $r$ (see \citet{Sin1994}):
+Given a predicted matter density distribution $f_n^2(r)$ , one can calculate the tangential velocity of a test object in circular orbit at radius $r$ from the distribution's center.
+This calculation assumes the velocity is determined by the gravitational force exerted by matter within a sphere of radius $r$:

-This prediction plays a crucial role, as it can be compared with experimental rotation curves of spiral galaxies \citep{Lelli2016,Katz2016,Harko2022,Guzman2015,Binney2011}, providing both model validation and deeper physical insights into the problem.
-Thus, we aim to provide a comprehensive, quantitative description of the eigenvelocities \eqref{eq:velocity} arising from the Schr\"odinger-Poisson model, characterizing their key features and relating them to established physical expectations.